 Nevada passed legislation in 2013 legalizing online poker only.
 Two poker sites currently operate in Nevada: WSOP.com and Real Gaming.

-You can promote poker sites in Nevada on a CPA basis without any type of license.
+Affiliates can promote poker sites in Nevada on a CPA basis without any type of license.
 Just fill out the application at the affiliate website and if approved, you can begin promoting.
 As far as I can tell, only WSOP.com has an affiliate program.
-It pays the following commission structure based on the number of new players you send each month:

 What is an online betting affiliate?